lostella/lostella.github.io/_drafts/iterative-methods-done-right.md

 only yields the first `n` elements in the original sequence.

-These are iterable *wrappers*: given an iterable (i.e. a sequence) they wrap a new one around it that extends its behaviour somehow.
+These are iterable *wrappers*: given an iterable (i.e. a sequence) they wrap a new one around it that somehow extends its behaviour.
 What's most important here is that we get to add features on top of our original iteration *without ever touching its code*.

-In this spirit, let us now define more of these iterable wrappers that are useful when playing with iterative methods, and nicely address problems 2 and 3 above, among other things.
+In this spirit, let us now define more of these iterable wrappers that are useful when working with iterative methods, and nicely address problems 2 and 3 above (among other things) without getting in the way of our CG implementation.

 # Halting

-Aside from imposing a maximum number of iteration, one usually wants to stop the iteration as soon as some condition is met.
+Aside from imposing a maximum number of iterations, one usually wants to stop the computation as soon as some condition is met.
 Here the `halt` wrapper takes an iterable `iter` and a boolean function `fun`: a new iterable is returned that applies `fun` to each element of `iter` until `true` is returned, at which point the iteration stops.

 {% highlight julia %}
-{% include code/iterative-methods-done-right/cg/halt.jl %}
+{% include code/iterative-methods-done-right/tools/halt.jl %}
 {% endhighlight %}

 # Side effects